 The sprint backlog is generally tracked on an information radiator to provide a visual signal of the progress of the team as well as indicate the scope of the current sprint.
 If the team does not identify tasks, the product backlog items are tracked through different stages of the workflow in a format sometimes referred to as a delivery board.
 If the team breaks their product backlog items into tasks, they will often use a task board to track those tasks.

 The sprint backlog only lasts for the duration of a sprint.
-Each new sprint starts with a new sprint backlog, although the team may choose to add items from the previous sprint’s sprint backlog to the new sprint backlog it those items contribute to completing the new sprint’s sprint goal.
+Each new sprint starts with a new sprint backlog, although the team may choose to add items from the previous sprint’s sprint backlog to the new sprint backlog if those items contribute to completing the new sprint’s sprint goal.

 Also Known As

 A sprint backlog provides a team with a clear focus for the short term while a dynamic product backlog provides a mechanism for the team to collect and remember ideas for future consideration.
-Keeping a stable list of product backlog items in a sprint backlog protects the team from changing priorities and interrupts, at least for a short (usually 2 week) period.
+Keeping a stable list of product backlog items in a sprint backlog protects the team from changing priorities and interrupts, at least for a short (usually 2-week) period.

 Keeping the sprint backlog visible and showing the progress of items provides the team a way of communicating status without the extra work of creating burndown or burnup charts.
-A visual representation of the sprint backlog also provides a helpful visual aids for team discussions around current work and what to do next.
+A visual representation of the sprint backlog also provides a helpful visual aid for team discussions around current work and what to do next.

 The ability to add tasks throughout the course of a sprint allows a team to learn and adjust their plan for delivering their select product backlog items.